 What is the Autism Assistance Dog program?

-The program is designed to improve the quality of life for both the child and his or her family through three key areas:
+The program is designed to improve the quality of life for both the child and their family, through three key areas:

-Every child is unique, however, behaviours typically associated with autism can create isolation, mobility issues and reduce social interactions.
+Every child is unique, but behaviours typically associated with autism can create isolation, mobility issues and reduce social interactions.

 Often, children with autism have substantially lower awareness of danger and limits.
 This subjects the parent/carer to higher levels of support and vigilance to ensure the safety of the child.
 This can lead to high levels of stress and a feeling of a ‘lack of normality’.

-Social situations, such as shopping, going for a walk, or going to a restaurant can become more of a challenge or be restricted altogether.
+Social situations, such as shopping, going for a walk, or going to a restaurant can become a challenge or be restricted altogether.

 The program contains a number of different steps: